-- Follow the guidelines of TR 24772-1 clause 6.47.5. - Minimize the use of those issues known to be error-prone when interfacing from C, such as - 1. passing character strings, - 2. dimension, bounds and layout issues of arrays, - 3. interfacing with other parameter formats such as call by reference or name, - 4. receiving return codes, and - 5. bit representation.
+- Follow the guidance contained in TR 24772-1 clause 6.47.5. - Minimize the use of those issues known to be error-prone when interfacing from C, such as: - 1. passing character strings; - 2. dimension, bounds and layout issues of arrays; - 3. interfacing with other parameter formats such as call by reference or name; - 4. receiving return codes; and

+5. bit representation.